package extensions

 function as input, and only evaluate the function when they need to produce

-method can produce a Result[E, U]
+a new value.
+The andThen method can produce a Result[E, U] value having

-a different inner type U
+a different inner type U than Result[E, T].
+The orElse method can

-value having a different error type F
+produce a Result[F, T] value having a different error type F than

-Result[E, T]
+Result[E, T].

-NOTE: flatMap is equivalent to andThen
+NOTE: flatMap is equivalent to andThen and it is

 provided for consistency with typical Scala conventions.
 Along those lines

-flatMapErr is equivalent to orElse
+flatMapErr is equivalent to orElse.

 method | self | function input | function result | output |